DieselAnalytics/LeveragingRinPowerBISolution/README.md

-# Leveraging R in Power BI Solution
+# Leveraging R in Power BI

 Contained in this repo are 4 examples of how you can leverage R in Power BI when adding data to the Power BI data model.
 The code is contained in a Visual Studio solution with 4 projects.
 A description of the 4 projects are listed below: